altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "Just let me,"
 ~Rossin cut over.~
 "Fine."
-*Martha snapped at him as she fliped the switch.*
+*Martha snapped at him as she flipped the switch.*
 ~Martha unwound from that spinning wheel that traded their spots.~ *Rossin stretched his, her, neck.*
 "Okay...